 VR has been around for a few years now, but until recently any implementations of it have needed a significant investment in hardware and software to get a good experience.
 HTC’s Vive VR headset is an affordable way to experience VR.
 Their cooperative modes allow multiple users to connect and interact in the same world – which is really impressive.
-It is however a shame you had to look like a bit of a fool hiding behind virtual walls and shooting virtual zombies while crowds watched and filmed you…
+It is however a shame you had to look like a bit of a fool hiding behind virtual walls and shooting virtual zombies while the MWC crowds watched and filmed you…

 Facial Recognition Knows When You Are Happy

-We saw a number of companies offering powerful facial recognition solutions that can run off streamed video standard CCTV hardware.
+We saw a number of companies at MWC offering powerful facial recognition solutions that can run off streamed video standard CCTV hardware.
 The accuracy of the recognition and the additional measures and categorisation such as gender and mood were surprisingly accurate – especially when reading the emotions of Scottish developers being sold to!

 IoT Platforms are Gaining Traction